Your relationship with your customers has its ups and downs.

 Win back customers by reminding them of your value or benefits.
 This could include features of your products and services or personalized accounts.

-SurfStitch’s email reminds subscribers the benefits that they might have missed.
+SurfStitch’s email reminds subscribers of the benefits that they might have missed.
 Not only does it have a short and concise copy, but the email’s design allows each benefit to stand out.

 In addition, if subscribers want to adjust their email preferences, they can simply click the CTA at the bottom.